elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, Object.keys, for..in loop and most other methods that iterate over object properties use [[OwnPropertyKeys]] internal method to get a list of properties.</div><br />
   <div><strong>Technical Response:</strong> Yes, Object.keys, for..in loop and most other methods that iterate over object properties use [[OwnPropertyKeys]] internal method to get a list of properties.
 Object.keys/values() returns non-symbol keys/values with enumerable flag (property flags were explained in the article Property flags and descriptors).
-There are others that you can view in the specification such as getOwnPropertyNames and getOwnPropertySymbols that use the [[OwnPropertyKeys]] internal method.
+You can view others in the specification, such as getOwnPropertyNames and getOwnPropertySymbols that use the [[OwnPropertyKeys]] internal method.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />